-The Council's outturn performance at the close of 2023-2024 demonstrates both areas of strong or improving performance, whilst highlighting areas where the Council is not yet meeting ambitious targets to deliver its high aspirations and action to address the position.
+The Council's provisional outturn performance at the close of 2024-2025 demonstrates both areas of strong or improving performance, whilst highlighting areas where the Council is not yet meeting ambitious targets to deliver its high aspirations and action to address the position.

-Areas of improvement or good performance include strong growth in Early Help support, a significant reduction in the number of children subject to a Child Protection (CP) plan, and strong outcomes for care leavers.
-There was strong performance across the range of adult social care indicators and reductions across all recorded crime categories.
-All libraries and leisure service indicators exceeded annual targets.
-Complaints response times and contact centre indicators around customer satisfaction and customer effort also met targets and showed improvement.
+Areas of improvement or good performance include a 9% in year reduction in the number of Looked After Children, growth in the number of adoptions, increased numbers of foster carers, and the continued delivery of strong outcomes for care leavers.
+There was strong performance across the majority of adult social care indicators, where the Council has continued to compare favourably to the England average and that of statistical neighbours.
+The Council continues to be one of the best planning authorities within the country.
+All libraries service indicators exceeded annual targets.
+Complaints and FOI response times showed significant improvement and contact centre indicators around customer satisfaction, customer effort and call handling also met targets and showed further improvement.

-Areas of challenge where action is being taken to address performance include service demand and volume measures within the area of children's social care, a number of the public health measures covering both children and young people's and adults' health, the housing and homelessness indicators along with the Residents' Survey indicators, and measures reflecting the local economy.
+Areas of challenge where action is being taken to address performance include service demand and volume measures within the area of children's social care, a number of the public health measures covering both children and young people's and adults' health, attainment at Key Stage 4, the housing and homelessness indicators along with measures linked to the local economy over which the Council only has limited influence.

-The Council's Performance Outturn report for 2023-2024 will be publicly published and approved by Cabinet on 11 July 2024.
+The Council's Performance Outturn report for 2024-2025 will be publicly published on the Council website and approved by Cabinet on 16 July 2025.